rethinkdb/rethinkdb-rs/api/javascript/writing-data/replace.md

 you do a point-replace on a key that isn't in the table or you do a replace on a selection and one of the documents you are replacing has been deleted
 - `deleted`: the number of deleted documents when doing a replace with null
-- `errors`: the number of errors encountered while performing the replace; if errors occurred performing the replace, first_error contains the text of the first error encountered
+- `errors`: the number of errors encountered while performing the replace.
+- `first_error`: If errors were encountered, contains the text of the first error.
 - `skipped`: 0 for a replace operation
 - `old_val`: if `returnVals` is set to true, contains the old document.
 - `new_val`: if `returnVals` is set to true, contains the new document.